Rezix93/myStuff/LTTNG/spark-example/new logs.md

 # New challenge:
 ## Waitng time for tasks
 ## Pending time for tasks
 ## Diffrent state of task in running (map, reduce, groupby)

+#### Complex example:
+As an example, the Alternating Least Squares (ALS) implementation in MLlib computes an approximate product of two factor matrices iteratively.
+This involves a series of map, join, groupByKey operations under the hood.